A Thorough Review Of The Shopify Short Narrative - And Where It Fails

 We can't say what will happen with these new acquisitions from Citron Research.
 I think it's fair to assume we will soon see a headline in the news that reads something like: "FTC Investigates Business Practices at Shopify," or something along those lines.
 So, be prepared for that.

-Generally speaking, we maintain our Spotlight Top Pick status on Shopify but do note, while Andrew Left was wildly wrong on many shorts including Nvidia and Mobileye, he is famously right for his call on Valeant Pharma.

-He does have an odd tendency to pick stocks that are at all-time highs to short, and I hope, for his sake, that he is in fact not just scheming with high valuations like AMBA, NVDA, WDAY, NFLX, VRX and now SHOP.
+Generally speaking, we maintain our Spotlight Top Pick status on Shopify.
+But we should note that while Left was wildly wrong on many shorts, including Nvidia (NASDAQ:NVDA) and Mobileye (NYSE:MBLY), he is famously right for his call on Valeant Pharma (NYSE:VRX).
+He does have an odd tendency to pick stocks that are at all-time highs to short.

-As always, control risk, size appropriately and use your own judgement, aside from anyone else's subjective views, including my own.
+As always, control risk, size appropriately and use your own judgement -- aside from anyone else's subjective views, including my own.
+Thanks for reading.

 The Company specifically disclaims any liability, whether based in contract, tort, strict liability or otherwise, for any direct, indirect, incidental, consequential, or special damages arising out of or in any way connected with access to or use of the site, even if we have been advised of the possibility of such damages, including liability in connection with mistakes or omissions in, or delays in transmission of, information to or from the user, interruptions in telecommunications connections to the site or viruses.